 These low-risk, high-reward skincare solutions aren’t just beauty buzzwords, rather rejuvenating treatments to make you look and feel like your best self.
 But what’s the difference between the two and where do they fit into your routine, we hear you ask?
 Keep reading as we take a deep dive into all things micro-needling and microdermabrasion.

-Although they may target some of the same skin concerns, micro-needling and microdermabrasion are two very different treatments that use different methods to achieve their results.
+Although they may target some of the same skin concerns, micro-needling vs microdermabrasion are two very different treatments that use different methods to achieve their results.
 Essentially, microdermabrasion exfoliates the skin, while micro-needling stimulates the skin.
 While microdermabrasion treats the skin’s surface, the micro-needling process reaches the deeper layers of the epidermis.